On goodness-of-fit testing for volatility in McKean-Vlasov models: Introduction

-The main statistical goal of this work is to develop a goodness-of-fit test for the volatility function \(a(x,\mu)\), under the null hypothesis that it belongs to a given parametric family.
-To this end, we introduce a test statistic based on discrete-time observations of an interacting particle system, constructed through an appropriate distance measure.
-We prove consistency of the underlying estimators and establish a central limit theorem for the proposed statistic.
-This yields a testing procedure that maintains the correct asymptotic level and is consistent against any fixed alternative.
-The main methodological challenge lies in the measure dependence of \(a(x,\mu)\), which generates non-linear and path-dependent effects that render standard techniques from classical SDE analysis inapplicable.
+Our primary goal is to test the null hypothesis that the volatility function $a(x,\mu)$ belongs to a given parametric family.
+More precisely, we aim at testing whether $a^2(x,\mu_t) = \sum_{k=1}^d \lambda_k a^2_{k}(x,\mu_t)$, for given functions $a_1^2,\ldots, a_d^2$ and some $\lambda_k$'s, $\mu_t(dx)dt$--almost surely.
+To this end, we construct a goodness-of-fit statistic based on a suitable distance measure between the unobserved volatility and the vector space generated by $a_1^2,\ldots, a_d^2$.
+We establish asymptotic normality of the underlying volatility estimators under the additional condition $N\Delta_n^2\to 0$ and derive a central limit theorem for the proposed test statistic.
+These results yield an asymptotically valid testing procedure that attains the prescribed significance level under the null hypothesis and is consistent against fixed alternatives.

+The principal methodological challenge stems from the distributional dependence of the volatility coefficient.
+This feature induces nonlinear interactions and path-dependent effects that are absent in classical diffusion models and prevents a direct application of standard techniques from high-frequency statistics.
+Our analysis combines high-frequency asymptotics with mean-field arguments to overcome these difficulties and establish the asymptotic behaviour of the proposed procedure.

-To the best of our knowledge, this work provides the first rigorous statistical testing framework for volatility structures in McKean–Vlasov models based on discrete-time observations of interacting particle systems.
-By combining high-frequency asymptotics with the mean-field structure, our approach extends the scope of model validation to complex stochastic systems with distribution-dependent dynamics and lays the theoretical groundwork for hypothesis testing in nonlinear diffusion models.
+To the best of our knowledge, this paper provides the first rigorous goodness-of-fit testing framework for volatility functions in i.i.d.
+McKean--Vlasov models based on discrete observations of interacting particle systems.
+The results extend the scope of statistical model validation to diffusion models with distribution-dependent dynamics and provide a foundation for hypothesis testing in nonlinear mean-field systems.

-The structure of the paper is as follows.
-Section \ref{assumption} introduces the framework and sets out the standing assumptions for model \eqref{model fit-test}.
-In Section \ref{test-vol}, we develop the proposed goodness-of-fit testing procedure, detailing the construction of the test statistic.
-Section \ref{main-result} presents the main theoretical results, establishing the consistency and asymptotic normality of the estimators, and deriving the limiting distribution of the test statistic under the null hypothesis.
-All proofs and supporting technical arguments are collected in Section \ref{proofs}.
+The remainder of the paper is organised as follows.
+Section \ref{assumption} introduces the modelling framework and the standing assumptions.
+Section \ref{test-vol} develops the proposed testing methodology and presents the construction of the test statistic.
+Section \ref{main-result} contains the main theoretical results, including asymptotic normality of the estimators and the limiting distribution of the test statistic under the null hypothesis.
+All proofs are deferred to Section \ref{proofs}.